 If you’re in the Brockton, Randolph, and Stoughton area, we invite you to take a moment to get a well-rounded understanding of this important topic.
 Here are the symptoms you can expect to witness when you’re low on transmission fluid.

 If you’re hearing grinding noises coming from the transmission, it could be that, because of the low fluid levels, the friction on the bands and clutches inside your transmission are exhibiting excessive wear.
-Because this could mean that some damage has already taken place, be sure to get your car in to a mechanic.
+Because this could mean that some damage has already taken place, be sure to get your car in to a mechanic for transmission repair.

 Shaking When Shifting